peterldowns/python-mustache/README.md

 To run the test suite:

 * Clone the git repo.
-* From the root, run:
+* From the root of the repository, run:
     * `git submodule init`
     * `git submodule update`
     * `nosetests`